awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp-pt-lightning.md

    **\(Optional\) For PyTorch Lightning v1\.5\.10**

-   If you are using [https://github.com/Lightning-AI/lightning/blob/1.5.10/pytorch_lightning/plugins/training_type/ddp.py#L78](https://github.com/Lightning-AI/lightning/blob/1.5.10/pytorch_lightning/plugins/training_type/ddp.py#L78), which is a deprecated functionality, set the distributed strategy as shown in the following code\.
+   If you are using [https://github.com/Lightning-AI/lightning/blob/1.5.10/pytorch_lightning/plugins/training_type/ddp.py#L78](https://github.com/Lightning-AI/lightning/blob/1.5.10/pytorch_lightning/plugins/training_type/ddp.py#L78), which is a deprecated functionality, set the distributed strategy as shown in the following code example\.

    ```
    from pytorch_lightning.plugins.training_type.ddp import DDPPlugin